-- > When a child is sent home as a consequence of their actions we record this formally, as fixed term suspension. - > The incidents or offences that could lead to a fixed term suspension are detailed on cooms. - ➤ If a child is excluded from school the parents/carers are responsible for ensuring that the child is not in a public place during school hours.
-Parents/carers may be given a fixed penalty notice or prosecuted if they fail to do so - > When a child is excluded from school, we will: - o Notify the parents/carers of the decision to exclude their child and the reasons for this - o Send a letter to parents/carers detailing the reasons for the exclusion along with details of the reintegration meeting - o For suspensions longer than 1 day, child's will be provided work to complete at home - o Arrange a reintegration meeting for the parents/carers and children to attend at the end of the exclusion period - o At the reintegration meeting strategies will be discussed to support the behaviour modification of the child - > The school will notify the Governing Body of fixed term exclusion leading to more than five days in any one term and exclusions resulting in a public examination or national curriculum test being missed > Should a parent/carer disagree with the justification for the suspension, they can contact the
+When a child is sent home as a consequence of their actions we record this formally, as fixed term suspension.

+The incidents or offences that could lead to a fixed term suspension are detailed on cpoms.

+If a child is excluded from school the parents/carers are responsible for ensuring that the child is not in a public place during school hours.
+Parents/carers may be given a fixed penalty notice or prosecuted if they fail to do so o Notify the parents/carers of the decision to exclude their child and the reasons for this o Send a letter to parents/carers detailing the reasons for the exclusion along with details of the reintegration meeting o For suspensions longer than 1 day, child's will be provided work to complete at home o Arrange a reintegration meeting for the parents/carers and children to attend at the end of the exclusion period o At the reintegration meeting strategies will be discussed to support the behaviour modification of the child